geovetarcentrum/climate-stations/README.md

 ## Setup

-- Central European Summer Time (daylight saving included) is used for all year
+- Central European Time (daylight saving is NOT included) is used for all year
 - Sampling frequency is 10 seconds
 - Averages are saved every 5 minutes